chrisbouchard/bartender/README.md

 Running
 -------

-To run the Status-Bar-Server, run the `StatusBar` executable.
-For a list of optional arguments and flags, run
+To run bartender, run the `bartender` executable.
+For a list of optional arguments and flags, run `bartender --help`.

-    StatusBar --help

 Writing a Client
 ----------------

 Two sample clients are included: `TestClient.hs` and `WatchClient.hs`.
-The first is a simple client that display the current date and time.
+The first is a basic client that displays the current date and time.
 The second is a useful client that watches the output of a command and displays that output, much like the `watch` command in the Unix shell.

-A client simply runs a `BarClient` monad, which handles connecting to the server and encapsulates the protocol.
+A client program runs a `BarClient` monad, which handles connecting to the server and encapsulates the protocol.

 Dependencies